UCL/research-computing-with-cpp/11Performance/01editor_tools.md

 Refactoring means rewriting:

-- to simplicy existing code
+- to simplify existing code
 - to simplify future development
 - for legibility
 - to decrease tech-debt